new_releasesMost Recently Opened

 The 25 newest golf courses in Idaho, ranked by most recent year of opening.

-The newest golf course in Idaho on Stymie is Circling Raven Golf Club At Coeur DAlene Casino in Worley, designed by Gene Bates, opening in 2003.
+The newest golf course in Idaho on Stymie is Gozzer Ranch Golf & Lake Club in Coeur d'Alene, designed by Tom Fazio, opening in 2007.
 Modern golf courses tend to feature wider fairways, larger and more contoured greens, routing optimized for today's distance, and turf chosen for water efficiency — reflecting how the game and the construction industry have evolved.

 If you want pristine conditioning, modern practice facilities, and layouts designed around how the ball actually flies today, start at the top of this list.
 Newer courses also tend to be the most accessible — often built around real-estate communities with lodging on site, making them natural picks for golf-trip home bases.